orbsmiv/docker-shairport-sync-rpi/README.md

  * based on debian or vanilla alpine (3.9) instead of resin / balena
  * generates a multi-architecture image (amd64, arm64, amrv7, armv6)
- * shairport-sync source is forked under `dubo-dubon-duponey`
+ * shairport-sync source is forked on github under `dubo-dubon-duponey`
  * tested daily for many hours in production (sitting at my desk) on a raspberry armv7